-Recovering from a stroke, managing the symptoms of Alzheimer’s, and a variety of other health-related situations can make it difficult for a senior to continue living at home without someone there to help.
+Recovering from a stroke, managing the symptoms of Alzheimer’s, and a variety of other health-related situations can make it difficult for a senior to continue Healthy Living at home without someone there to help.
 Victoria live-in care professionals are trained to help seniors who need 24/7 assistance.
 With the help of a live-in caregiver, your elderly loved one can maintain a higher quality of life while aging in place.

 High in lean protein, navy beans are a good source of fiber for senior stroke survivors.
 Stroke-related neurological issues can affect the gastrointestinal system, raising the risk for constipation.
 Stroke survivors may also be at risk for bowel obstruction or fecal impaction, which, if not recognized and treated quickly, can lead to high blood pressure, severe pain, and even bowel perforation.
 Fiber-rich navy beans may be a better option for stroke survivors than laxatives or stool softeners, which can cause side effects such as abdominal pain and diarrhea.

 Because your loved one may feel weak and tired after a stroke, lean sources of protein such as chicken breast should be consumed.
 Low in fat, chicken breast also contains vitamin B-6, magnesium, and potassium, all of which may reduce the risk for another cerebrovascular event.
 If your loved one has chewing or swallowing difficulties, the chicken breast can be ground in a food processor.